 This was a pre-playoff playoff game; the winner would be an AFC wild card.
 The Chiefs, led by Montana and a stingy defense, were 8–7.
 As they jogged onto the grass, a bit dug up and yellowed from a long season, the black-and-silver speckled crowd booed.
 As Kansas City defensive end Neal Smith ran out, an NFL Films boom mike captured him shouting to his teammates.
 He said, “Gotta earn respect, baby.
 The only way to earn respect is to win out here.
 Gotta win in Los Angeles.”

 The Raiders ran out next, flanked by Davis.
 As Los Angeles players spilled onto the sideline, Davis, in a white jumpsuit and Cazal shades, jogged back toward the tunnel and slapped hands with fans in the front row.
 Al Davis slapping hands with the masses?
 It happened.
 Lakers forward Vlade Divac watched from his seat in the second row.
 Upstairs in a suite, Whoopi Goldberg snacked on popcorn.

 Anaheim, 12:55 p.m.

 Rams PR director Rick Smith settled into his press box seat, preparing for a long day.
 Two or three St. Louis TV stations were credentialed, and Smith knew afterward, win or lose, questions wouldn’t be just about football.
 “It’s funny,’’ Smith says.
-“When [the St. Louis media] first started coming around, they would interrupt Knox during his press conferences, or not ask questions at the right time.
+“When first started coming around, they would interrupt Knox during his press conferences, or not ask questions at the right time.
 They weren’t used to covering football.
 It was a whole new ball game for them.”